SAP/ui5-webcomponents/docs/5-development/04-understanding-hbs-templates.md

  - **Declarative**: write HTML in a form as close as possible to what will eventually be in the DOM (rather than writing template functions directly).
  - **Abstract**: the template could be compiled to other formats in the future (not just lit-html) so it should only use universal concepts and no lit-specific features.
- - **Separation of concerns**: the template must be as simple as possible with no complex expressions or calculations - variables that control structures (for example, `{{#if` statements) should be precalculated.
+ - **Separation of concerns**: the template must be as simple as possible with no complex expressions or calculations - variables that control structures (for example, `if` statements) should be precalculated.

 For these reasons, we would suggest you use `.hbs` templates and have them compiled to lit-html, instead of directly writing `lit-html` renderers, although that's also possible if you prefer so.